huynhtuvinh87/docs/docs/libraries/arduino.md

 the transfer will be broken up into multiple blocks and re-assembled on the Helium system.
 (Multi-block transfers are not yet implemented.)

-The `sendPack` function is a blocking function - the function will not return until the transfer has completed, or the transfer has failed to complete.
+The `sendPack` function is a blocking function.
+The function will not return until the transfer has completed or the transfer has failed to complete.

 ## Using `loop` Function To Get Modem Data